The LBJ School students’ visit with former Vice President Joe Biden made the cover of The Daily Texan's Semester in Review.

 A group of LBJ School students formed a social media team to provide coverage of the three-day Texas Tribune Festival event that brings together leading policy experts, practitioners and media to explore our state and nation's most pressing issues.

-Eight LBJ students received Crook Fellowships to support their summer experiences, which spanned across the globe from Washington, DC, and Boston, to Nicaragua, to Nigeria (pictured above) and Uganda.
+Eight LBJ students received Crook Fellowships to support their summer experiences, which spanned across the globe from Washington, DC and Boston, to Nicaragua, to Nigeria (above) and Uganda.
 The LBJ School grants support to students undertaking summer internships for non-profit, non-governmental or governmental organizations that conduct development projects in the developing world.
 The grants, awarded in amounts up to $5,000, are funded by the Eleanor Crook Foundation through the William H. Crook Program in International Affairs.

 Four LBJ students were selected as Graduate Archer Fellows, affording them the opportunity to live and work in the heart of our nation's capital.
 They worked with organizations from the Office of Management and Budget (pictured above) to the National Children's Alliance and the National Defense University.